majestrate/i2pcpp/README.md

 Official/Stable Repo is [here](https://github.com/i2pcpp/i2pcpp)

+Please note: this fork uses a slightly different database format

 # i2pcpp

 i2pcpp is an I2P router written in C++11 by orion.
 It is targeted for the advanced I2P user demographic.